cdomet-d/irc/bot/libs/curl/docs/libcurl/opts/CURLMOPT_PUSHFUNCTION.md

 ## CURL_PUSH_OK (0)

-The application has accepted the stream and it can now start receiving data, the ownership of the curl handle has been taken over by the application.
+The application has accepted the stream and it can now start receiving data, the ownership of the CURL handle has been taken over by the application.

 ## CURL_PUSH_DENY (1)